 We cannot overlook Frosty Day.
 Armonk in Westchester County, New York has an annual parade in honour of Frosty and locals like to believe their hamlet was the setting for the song and story, although nearby towns and villages have claims of their own.
 Steve Nelson was a regular visitor to Armonk after World War II from his home in White Plains, New York and – according to the official website of ‘Armonk Frosty’ – “moved his young family to Armonk, where he lived for the rest of his life until his death in 1981.”
 On the same site, Armonk resident Barbara DiGiacinto says the traffic cop in the song whom hollers “Stop!” is based on their former police chief John Hergenhan who…“just happened to be my uncle.”

 Elf Helper: How about a snowman joke or two?
 What do you get when you cross a snowman with a vampire?
 Answer: Frostbite AND Two snowmen are stood in a field.
 One says: “I don’t know about you, but I can’t half smell carrots.”

-The arrival of “Frozen II” means Olaf is front and centre once more.
+The arrival of “Frozen” means Olaf is now front and centre as a snowman of worldwide fame.
 He is an adorable addition to any child’s Christmas.
-There are many purely decorative snowmen of different shapes and sizes on the Christmas shelves each year.
-Department stores across the board will serve you well.
-And how about a custom-made snowman?
-Look out for Decopatch Christmas Model kits: papier mache figures that can be covered with Decopatch paper to create your own unique decoupage snowmen.
+There are many purely decorative snowmen of different shapes and sizes on the Christmas shelves each year, but fame carries some weight when it comes to pleasing the youngsters in your life with a snowman gift.